TLDR

 Graffiti in Comuna 13

 Every piece of street art in Comuna 13 has meaning, telling a story of the neighborhood’s past and its dreams for the future.
 The area has dozens of large-scale murals, especially around the escalators.
 Almost any surface can become a canvas, from walls to doors and staircases.
 For a local artist to paint a mural, they must first get permission from the community’s lead artists and the owner of the building.
-These murals are not just for decoration; they are a way to honor the past and express hope for what lies ahead.

 Famous artists